Simanga Mbuyane

-Simanga Happy Mbuyane is a South African politician who has served as a member of the National Assembly of South Africa since 2017, representing the African National Congress.
+Simanga Happy Mbuyane is a South African politician who served as a member of the National Assembly of South Africa from 2017 until 2024, representing the African National Congress.

 Parliamentary career

 Mbuyane had stood unsuccessfully for Parliament in 2014 as the 139th candidate on the ANC's national list.
 On 4 May 2017, Mbuyane was sworn in as a member of the National Assembly.
 He replaced former minister Ngoako Ramatlhodi who had resigned as a Member of Parliament after he was axed in an unexpected cabinet reshuffle in March 2017.

 Mbuyane stood as an ANC parliamentary candidate in Mpumalanga in the 2019 national election and was elected back to Parliament at the election.
 He is a member of the Portfolio Committee on Trade and Industry.